Ecommerce Concepts «Prev Next»

 2. Can we determine them using attack simulation software?

-Integrity: Are there any circumstances where the data of the user may be lost?
+If a prototype is constructed in a realistic operating environment (including firewalls, etc.) then simulation can be used to identify and remedy potential system vulnerabilities Integrity.
+Are there any circumstances where the data of the user may be lost?
 To answer this question requires a solid understanding of scalability, robustness, and security characteristics of the system and how they impact the functional requirements.
 For each functional requirement or supported user action (login, place order, etc.) the prototype can be analyzed to determine whether known issues with robustness and security might impact the functional requirement.
 Information gathered from prototype evaluation can be extremely valuable in refining a system design before a full-scale system is constructed.

-[1](B2C) Business to Consumer: Commerce is conducted between a consumer, such as a home user on a PC, and a business.
+[1] (B2C) Business to Consumer: Commerce is conducted between a consumer, such as a home user on a PC, and a business.